-Sexually transmissible infections (STIs) are infections that you can get if you have unprotected sex with someone.
-Not all STIs have symptoms and the best way to protect yourself and your partner is by using condoms/pukoro ure.
+Sexually transmissible infections (STIs) are infections you can get if you have unprotected sexual contact.
+Not all STIs have symptoms and the best way to protect yourself and your partner is by using condoms.

 What is an STI?

-Sexually transmissible infections are commonly called STIs for short.
-In some other countries they are also known as sexually transmissible diseases (STDs).
+Sexually transmissible infections are also called STIs.
+In some countries they are called sexually transmissible diseases (STDs).

 STIs can be serious and may not go away by themselves.
 It is important to be tested and, if necessary, treated.